 Read more about El Rocío.

 The most famous of Seville’s ‘barrios’ is Triana which is not only lauded as the birthplace of flamenco but is also the traditional home of the city’s fishermen.
 During the last week of July every year the people of this neighbourhood and beyond (everyone in Seville loves a good knees up) get together to celebrate the festival of Velá de Santa Ana in honour of Triana’s patron saint.
 From across the river on the side of the bullring you can look across the Guadalquivir and see Calle Betis which is the street around which the celebrations revolve.
 Take a stroll over in the evening and enjoy some great tapas at the bars that are set up and join in with the locals as impromptu flamenco dances take place.
 A novelty of the festivities is ‘la Cucaña’ which is a competition in which participants must walk along a greasy pole sticking out of a riverboat and pick up a flag that has been placed at the end of it.
 Those who manage it get a nice prize, the rest get wet!

 The city of Seville breathes flamenco music and dance.
 It is evident wherever you look in this capital of Andalucia.
 Understandably, therefore, the city is the chosen venue of the biennial ‘Bienal de Flamenco’ which takes place in the month of September and represents one of the world’s most important celebrations of flamenco attracting many of the top musicians and dancers.
 During this three week festival there are all kinds of events associated with the art of flamenco in venues all over the city.
-It was held in October 2014, for future dates check the official website at http://www.labienal.com/en/
+For future dates check the official Bienal Flamenco website.

 Christmas Period in Seville